grancalavera/lilex/README.md

 # life-lexicon

-Parses and exports Life Lexicon patterns as 2D arrays
+> Parses Life Lexicon to JSON

 ## The Life lexicon

->This project uses data from Stephen A. Silver's life lexicon, copyright and credits as follows
+This project uses the data from Stephen A. Silver's life lexicon, copyright and credits as follows:

 ```
 LIFE LEXICON